freeAhao/SSEncrypt/README.md

 4. Rules appear in the decryption table in the **SSE Server** tab.

 ### Viewing Decrypted Data
-- When a request/response matches a decryption rule, a **Decrypted** tab appears in the message editor.
+- When a request/response matches a decryption rule, the **Decrypted** tab displays the decryption result.
-- The tab displays the decrypted content in real-time (processed asynchronously).

-### Exporting TamperMonkey Script
-- Click **TamperMonkey Script** in the GUI to download `script.js` for client-side testing.
+- If no rule matches, the **Decrypted** tab shows "No Match Rule".

 ## Configuration